-The Great Lakes fishery is an important part of our region's economy, history and culture.
-Yet, the Great Lakes commercial fishery remains undervalued and underutilized.
-Using the entire fish, from head-to-tail, presents a tremendous opportunity for the Great Lakes region, leading to significant economic returns, job creation, rural economic development and improved sustainability for the fishery and associated businesses.
+The Great Lakes fisheries are an important part of our region's economy, history and culture.
+Yet, the fisheries remain undervalued undervalued and underutilized.
+Using the entire fish, from head-to-tail, presents a tremendous opportunity for the Great Lakes region, leading to significant economic returns, job creation, rural economic development and improved sustainability for the fisheries and associated businesses.